Legal Help and Jail Resources

 Managing a substance use disorder while involved in the criminal justice system

-Start with the Allegheny County Drug Court Program
+Start with the Allegheny County Drug Court or DUI Court Programs

 You must be referred by the District Attorney’s office and work with Adult Probation.

 - You may qualify if you’re facing a level 3 or 4 offense and willing to plead guilty.